faizadie30/typescript-oop/Readme.md

 1. make coffe or tea for enjoyed learn
 2. maybe burn ciggarates or eat snack
-3. install runtime deno for website: deno.land
+3. install runtime deno from website: deno.land
 4. and cmiw lest go running file type script in cli

 ## Run Project With Cli